THE HOUSE BEFORE THE WORLD

 * * *

-First in a planned cycle of three novels, The House Before the World tells the story of Yianis Liakos - born in 1910 in the rugged hinterlands of Turkey, raised in the cosmopolitan Great War years of Istanbul, expelled as a Greek from Asia Minor, growing up alone in League of Nations ten camps in Athens, searching for love and pounding hot metal as a blacksmith, determined to become an architect and city planner.
+First in a planned trilogy, The House Before the World tells the story of Yianis Liakos - born in 1910 in the rugged hinterlands of Turkey, raised in the cosmopolitan Great War years of Istanbul, expelled as a Greek from Asia Minor, growing up alone in League of Nations ten camps in Athens, searching for love and pounding hot metal in a foundry, determined to become an architect and city planner.

 Remaining human was the hardest thing.
 Hopelessness was glued to my shoes and it stopped me running, and expanding my hopes.
 My only chance was to cross into crime, to cheat and lie and steal; to survive not like a normal human but like an animal with no sense of fear, fearless to the point of stupidity, a paradoxical stupidity than might ensure my survival.
 (It could hardly be called success.)
 And outside the League camp one hot August day, cruising the edges of the better tavernas, with no more than a breeze of guilt I lifted the wallet of a drunk British tourist, a fat man rising from a fat lunch.
 In it I discovered two pound notes, a fortune; my fingers had found their métier and I moved forward.
 My moral side and criminal side became one.
 And strangely, I felt more human than before; by stealing the foreigner's money, I had connected with the real world in all its crudity.
 The wallet I threw away, but - holding those two crisp English banknotes - I had acquired my own small place in the planet.

 For a refugee in the tumultuous 1930s, survival means not only edging into crime but also joining up with one side or another: Communism or fascism.
-As all of Europe plunges into nationalism and militarism, Yanis spies on his fellow architecture students for money and better grades, is dazzled by and expelled from Nazi Germany, and - bereft, losing his wife and child in a blotched delivery - fumbles a bank robbery, and flees on the eve of World War Two to colonial British Kenya, to a world of even deeper intrigue.
+As all of Europe plunges into nationalism and militarism, Yianis spies on his fellow architecture students for money and better grades, is dazzled by and expelled from Nazi Germany, fumbles a bank robbery , and - on the eve of World War Two - flees to colonial British Kenya, to a world of even deeper intrigue.